 Chatham's program allows you to explore related disciplines, such as media arts, within the same degree program.
 As you learn applied skills combined with history, theory, and context, you will gain a strong and creative foundation for life beyond college.

-- All students complete a capstone seminar that channels the knowledge they’ve accumulated into a discipline-specific project under close faculty guidance.
+- Capstone and Integrated Degree Opportunities: All undergraduate students complete a capstone seminar that channels the knowledge they’ve accumulated into a discipline-specific project under close faculty guidance.
 Chatham is one of the few universities across the country that offers such an independent and student-driven program.
+Plus, qualified students from the communications program can be admitted early to Chatham's Master of Communication and Master of Professional Writing programs, saving money and speeding time towards graduation with two degrees.

 If one word could best sum up Chatham's faculty, it would be engaged.
 Professors bring experiences to relate the course lessons to real-world situations.

-Students in journalism learn the practice of investigating, reporting, and writing in newspapers, magazines, journals, and online publications.
-This concentration combines traditional journalism with the advantages of communication technology.
-Students learn to practice, publish, and distribute stories across digital delivery platforms.
-A foundation in communications theory, history, and media ethics provides students with a deeper understanding of journalistic practice in a ever-changing global media industry.
+Students in journalism learn the practice of investigating, reporting, and writing for newspapers, magazines, and online platforms, including websites, social media, and blogs.
+This concentration combines traditional journalism fundamentals with courses in film and video, photography, and Web design to equip students with a versatile toolkit of multimedia storytelling skills.
+A foundation in communications theory, history, and media ethics provides students with a deeper understanding of journalistic practice in an ever-changing global media industry.

 Students develop design foundations, a knowledge of communication methodologies, design practices, and problem-solving techniques.
 These communication systems are adapted to varying forms of media—from print and video to the web—so that students become flexible and responsible designers working within a rapidly shifting global culture.